Supporting improvement in the quality and safety of maternity and neonatal units across the South West

 Regional Perinatal Equity Network

-Held every other month, co-hosted with the West of England AHSN, and supported by Maternity Regional Team and SW Office for Health Improvement & Disparities:
+Held quarterly, co-hosted with the West of England AHSN, and supported by the NHS England Regional Maternity Team and South West Office for Health Improvement & Disparities:

 Our joint ambition is for the network to serve as a community of practice, exploring the delivery of meaningful, actionable improvements to reduce inequity of outcomes for black, brown, and racially minoritised women and families within the perinatal system.

 Health inequalities are not restricted to race and ethnicity and this network will seek to understand the wider distribution of burden by socioeconomic markers of inequality and the complex interplay of multiple markers of inequity.

 We want to grow a vibrant and collaborative space to share learning and experiences, review emerging evidence and strengthen the impact of those working to reduce inequity in perinatal services.

 To provide a space for collaboration, discussion, and sharing of learning related to reducing inequity for those working in perinatal care in the West and South West region.

 To demonstrate a regional commitment to addressing inequalities in maternity and neonatal systems.

 To facilitate a psychologically safe space to explore cultural competency and diversity fluency.